catherineloesch/project3-mernstack-app/README.md

 const passportJWT = require('passport-jwt')
 const JwtStrategy = passportJWT.Strategy

-//strategy: when client sends a request with JWT
+//when the client sends a request
     //check if client has valid JWT
     //check if token is expired
 const strategy = new JwtStrategy(jwtOptions, async (jwtPayload, next) => {